-- For one interviewee, the impact of measurement undertaken by communities themselves is huge because "it gets a reaction; it gets movement."
-Being able to show empirical evidence helps redress the power imbalance between communities and decisionmakers. - Another shared an experience of holding social dialogues between researchers and communities, where they've presented data relevant to those that are directly affected.
+- For one interviewee, the impact of measurement undertaken by communities themselves is huge because "it gets a reaction, it gets movement".
+Quantitative[?]
+Evidence helps redress the power imbalance between communities and decision makers. - Another shared an experience of holding social dialogues between researchers and communities, where they've presented data relevant to those that are directly affected.
 The response was, "what do we do now?".
-They'd similarly found their research made decisionmakers uncomfortable, because "they're not sure what to do with it."
-Information needs to be actionable. - Another noted that they "don't actively prioritize quantitative data, unless there is something that would get in the news headlines."
+They'd similarly found their research made decisionmakers uncomfortable, because "they're not sure what to do with it".
+Information needs to be actionable. - Another noted that they "don't actively prioritize quantitative data, unless there is something that would get in the news headlines".
 Their partners aren't interested in quantitative data unless it has an impact on their advocacy.